 - Alternate high-heel days with low and moderately-heeled days.

 - Listen to your body.
 Take off your heels at the onset of pain.

 Why poor posture is hurting my back?

 You may not feel the negative effects after sitting with poor posture for a few hours.
-But over-time the stress on your back from poor posture can lead to changes in your spine.
-And these changes will provoke back pain.
+But over time the stress on your back from poor posture can lead to changes in your spine.
+These changes will provoke back pain.
 Poor posture will cause back pain that:

 - Is worse at certain times of the day.

-- Starts in your neck and moves down in your upper and lower back.
+- Starts in your neck and moves to your upper and lower back.

 - Subsides after switching positions while sitting or standing.